Halozzee/QuikSync/README.md

 ========================
 What is that?
 -----------------------
-That's just another way of syncronizing files via TCP protocol.
+That is an application that would allow you to share and choose what to share between several devices.
 With this you can syncronize all your media files and even more!
-That's personal, but I do use this one myself for syncronizing files between different devices via the wifi.
+That's personal, but I do use this one myself for syncronizing files between different devices via the wifi , which is really hard to made with USB drive, although I dont know which files should I write to it and which are not.

 ![](Downloading.gif)